hgdubbe/nxtmon-slave-daemon/doc/reference_tests_usage.md

       port: 22

 # Check if a systemd service is active
+# extra_val defines the exact name of the systemd unit (without .service)
 - type: service_status
   display_name: HAProxy Service State
   extra_val: haproxy

 # Extract the PID of a running process
+# extra_val defines the exact process name as it appears in /proc/PID/comm
 - type: service_pid
   display_name: Redis PID Check
   extra_val: redis-server